bluzelle/api/source/index.html.md

 ```

-Bluzelle uses unique `UUID`'s to identify distinct databases on a single swarm.
+*Bluzelle* uses `UUID`'s to identify distinct databases on a single swarm.
+We recommend using <a href="https://en.wikipedia.org/wiki/Universally_unique_identifier#Version_4_(random)">Version 4 of the universally unique identifier</a>.
 To connect, pass in the WebSocket address of the entry point and our system will automatically communicate and connect with the distributed swarm.

 ---------